-Teaching and learning sessions that are delivered on campus in a Covid-19 Secure environment such as group teaching sessions, technical and academic workshops and project activities.
+Teaching and learning sessions that are delivered on campus such as group teaching sessions, technical and academic workshops and project activities.
 They appear on your timetable as scheduled sessions and enable you to meet the requirements and expectations of your course of study.